 Blackie Mayo and St.Peters students.

 Back to the path, and continue the way you were going.
-The little maze of paths is a bit confusing at this point, but use your sense of direction, and you should be able to find either a flight of steps which takes you up to the Leamington Cemetery in Wordsworth St, or, more to your right, a long but not too demanding set of steps which leads to Upper Kingsley Street.
+The little maze of paths is a bit confusing at this point, but use your sense of direction, and you should be able to find either a flight of steps which takes you up to the Leamington Cemetery in Wordsworth St, or, more to your right, a not too demanding set of steps which leads to Upper Kingsley Street.
 At this point, you're in among mature trees, including massive eucalypts.
 They even smell nice.

 From the bottom of those steps, there is a pathway which cuts through to a stand of conifers and leads down to the lower end of Kingsley Street.
 If you want to try that from the other end, it's opposite 105 Kingsley St.